arduino/docs-content/content/hardware/02.hero/boards/uno-rev4/datasheet/datasheet.md

 The UNO R4 Minima has one USB-C® port, used to power and program your board as well as sending & receiving serial communication.

-Note that you should not power the board with more than 5V via the USB-C® port.
+***Note: You should not power the board with more than 5V via the USB-C® port.***

 ## Digital Analog Converter (DAC)

-The UNO R4 Minima has one 8-bit & one 12-bit DAC attached to the A0 analog pin.
+The UNO R4 Minima has a DAC with up to 12-bit resolution attached to the A0 analog pin.
 A DAC is used to convert a digital signal to an analog signal.

 <div style="page-break-after: always;"> </div>

 ## Power Options

-Power can either be supplied via the VIN pin, or via USB-C® connector.
+Power can either be supplied via the VIN pin, the barrel jack, or via USB-C® connector.
 If power is supplied via VIN, the ISL854102FRZ buck converter steps the voltage down to 5V.

-Both VUSB and VIN pins are connected to the ISL854102FRZ buck converter, with Schottky diodes in place for reverse polarity & overvoltage protection respectively.
+The VUSB, barrel jack connector and VIN pins are connected to the ISL854102FRZ buck converter, with Schottky diodes in place for reverse polarity & overvoltage protection respectively.

 Power via USB supplies about ~4.7V (due to Schottky drop) to the RA4M1 microcontroller.